op-de-kop/op-de-kop/src/en-US/index.md

 ## Entry Requirements:

-For the intermediate and Advanced classes, we have a set of tricks as entry requirements.
+For the Advanced and Advanced+ classes, we have a set of tricks as entry requirements.
 We expect everyone attending these classes to be able to perform these tricks without needing instruction.

-***Intermediate***
+***Advanced***
 - [Standing on shins](https://app.skillzones.nl/public/library/video/442)
 - [Bird -> shoulder stand in hands](https://app.skillzones.nl/public/library/video/443)
 - [Chair](https://app.skillzones.nl/public/library/video/445)